 ATTENDANCE: Attendance for this course is a requirement.
 And rest assured I do take attendance.
 Students with more than 3 absences will see a deduction of points reflected in their participation points (which are a part of your overall grade).
-The fourth and every subsequent absence will see a progressive deduction of points.
+The fourth and every subsequent absence will result in a progressive deduction of points from your overall grade.
 Should you miss more than six class periods, you should not expect to pass the course.
 Fair warning.